imrafaelmerino/vertx-mongo-values/docs/README.md

 ## <a name="operations"><a/> Supported operations

-Every method of the mongodb driver has an associated lambda.
-Find below their types and constructors:
+Every method of the mongodb driver has an associated lambda. **Sessions and transactions can't be sent across the event bus, nevertheless [spawning](https://vertx.effect.imrafaelmerino.dev/#spawning-verticles) verticles opens the door to using them**.
+Since vertx-mongodb-effect uses the driver API directly, it can benefit from all its features and methods.
+It's an advantage over the official vertx-mongodb-client.

+Find below the types and constructors of the most essentials operations:

 **Count :: λ<JsObj, Long>**